UPDATED — April 9, 9:35 a.m. ET:

 What is legal?
 Nothing.
 In Iowa, first time offenders caught with possession of even a single joint can be sentenced to up to six months in jail and a $1,000 fine.

 What’s next?
 In 2013, Rep. Bruce Hunter and Sen. Joe Bolkcom introduced medical marijuana legislation to the State Assembly, which would exempt patients in Iowa with cancer, HIV, severe pain, and other conditions from arrest for using marijuana with a doctor’s recommendations.
 It would also allow patients or caregivers to grow their own weed or to buy it from a nonprofit dispensary.
-The bill is unlikely to pass this year, but Sen. Bolkcom said his goal for this session is to file a bill with bipartisan support.
+The bill is considered dead this year, but Sen. Bolkcom and other medical marijuana advocates are still trying to raise awareness of the issue.
+Republican Gov. Terry Branstad said he fears medical marijuana would lead to unintended consequences.

 What is legal?
 Nothing.
 People caught with possession of even small amounts of cannabis can be punished with up to six months in jail.